Undergraduate University Information

 Texas A&M University-Central Texas (A&M-Central Texas), located in Killeen, Texas, is an upper-level, regional institution serving Central Texas.
 A&M-Central Texas offers junior- and senior-level coursework needed to successfully complete baccalaureate degrees and all coursework leading to the completion of graduate (master’s and specialist) degrees.
 A&M University-Central Texas was established on September 1, 1999, as Tarleton State University-Central Texas, and became a stand-alone university on May 27, 2009, one of 11 universities within the A&M System which became a separately accredited institution in June 2013 through the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), retroactive to January 1, 2013.

-The Texas A&M University System is one of the largest systems of higher education in the nation, with a budget of $4.7 billion.
+The Texas A&M University System is one of the largest systems of higher education in the nation, with a budget of $6.3 billion.
 Through a statewide network of 11 universities and seven state agencies, the Texas A&M System educates more than 153,000 students and makes more than 22 million additional educational contacts through service and outreach programs each year.
-System-wide, research and development expenditures exceeded $996 million in FY 2017 and helped drive the state’s economy.

 History of Name Changes